bupy7/java-vkmd/README.md

 License
 -------

-java-ytp-music is released under the BSD-3-Clause License.
+java-vkmd is released under the BSD-3-Clause License.
 See the bundled LICENSE.md for details.